adriens/katacoda-glia-labs/devops-tools/katacoda-cli/finish.md

 You are done with this katacoda Quickstart.
 You are now able to create a set of courses and scenarios to push content on Katacoda.

-A lot of options are available on `kataocda-cli`, if you want to discover more, just let me know.
+A lot of options are available on `kataocda-cli`, if you want to discover more, just let me know by tagging me on Twitter on this specific course.